-For best atmosphere and photographic conditions, have many sources of light scattered throughout your wedding space.
+For the best atmosphere and photographic conditions, have many sources of light scattered throughout your wedding space.
 These can be windows, indoor or outdoor light bulbs, uplighting, candles, etc. The worst mistake you can make is to have a single or few sources of light shining directly above you and your guests.
 This will create shadows around everyone’s eyes, making them look haggard in photos.

 Most venues for wedding receptions will have an adequate sound system, but be aware that this is not always the case with venues for wedding ceremonies, e.g. old religious buildings.
 If your ceremony is outside and away from electricity, a powerful Bluetooth speaker may do the trick.
-For the reception, playlists are the cheap option, but we recommend a DJ or live band for best atmosphere.
+For the reception, playlists are the cheap option, but we recommend a DJ or live band for the best atmosphere.

 Insofar as possible, find out what time (or day) your vendors can come in and start setting up before the wedding.
 If your ceremony and reception will be in the same space, talk to the staff about how it will be “flipped.”
 You may also want to discuss the possibility of having a rehearsal dinner or photoshoot a few weeks beforehand.
 And you definitely want to ask if there are any renovations planned around your prospective date.

 Have a firm plan for the transport and storage of your wedding cake, and check with your caterer to see if you can take home any leftover food and drink after the celebration.

 Once you have booked your venue, you can choose your colors.
 Look online to see what is trending this season.
 If you are not the type of person who wants to decorate yourself, or if you have not hired a professional decorator, your friends and family might be more than willing to help.

 Be aware that some venues like religious institutions and museums do not allow flash photography, so let your photographer know in advance.
 FYI, photo booths seem to be pretty popular nowadays.